Whale Watching San Ignacio Lagoon: Where the Gray Whales Call the Shots

 • The number of boats is limited to ensure a respectful distance

-• We stay within designated whale watching zone
+• We stay within the designated whale watching zone

 • We never chase, feed, or pressure the whales to engage with us